craftercms/docs/source/by-role/developer/templated/working-with-dates-freemarker.rst

         <timeZone>America/Los_Angeles</timeZone>
     </site>

 We can now use the time zone we specified in the Engine Project Configuration file.
 To access the time zone from the configuration, we use the FreeMarker variable ``siteTools`` provided by Crafter Engine to templates.
-For more information on other variables available in the template, please see :ref:`newIa-templating-api`
+For more information on other variables available in the template, please see :ref:`templating-api`

 We'll now edit the ``article.ftl`` template file, to display the date/time the article was created.